Data driven. Versatile.

 Or is there…?
 Show me more...

 required.
 Show me more...

-Apple makes massive changes to targeted advertisements on its devices
+Apple IOS 14.5 makes massive changes to online targeted ads

 Privacy has become a massive hot-button issue, and tech giant Apple is taking things even further with a bold new move: an expansive privacy update that gives users vast control over targeted ads in apps.

-The update is slated for release sometime this April, and will allow users to turn off their device’s ability to track their digital movements and serve them targeted ads.
+The update is slated for release at the end of April, and will allow users to turn off their device’s ability to track their digital movements and serve them targeted ads.
 Once this update rolls out, apps that use ad tracking technology will need to provide users with an explicit warning and opt-in/out message for targeted ads prior to installation.